1. Complete your application

 Outside of virtual meetings, all mentors follow up by aggregating and sending over relevant resources to help their mentees progress at the current stage of their projects.

-We also expect mentors to acknowledge or confirm receipt of messages on a timely basis (within 48 hours during the weekdays).
-The success of the project depends heavily on everyone's ability to respond quickly and communicate clearly and effectively.
+We also expect mentors to acknowledge or confirm receipt of messages on a timely basis (within 48 business hours).
+The success of the project depends heavily on everyone's ability to respond quickly and communicate clearly.

 Mentor our students through your corporation’s Volunteer Grant program.
-Through Corporate Volunteer Grant programs, companies provide monetary grants to nonprofits where employees volunteer.
+Through Corporate Volunteer Grant programs, companies provide monetary grants to nonprofits every hour an employee volunteers.
 Check whether your corporation has one today!

 Donate through your corporation’s Matching Gifts program.
 Hundreds of enterprise companies have Matching Gifts/Matching Donations programs that can amplify an employee’s personal donations.
 We also welcome financial sponsorship from corporate Nonprofit Programs divisions.
-Donations will be used to fund our program and the Develop for Good Fellows program for first-generation, low-income student volunteers.
+Donations will be used to fund our program and the Develop for Good Fellows program for underserved and underrepresented students with demonstrated financial need.